Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to deceive or mislead someone.
-The phrase does not literally involve a garden path but uses it metaphorically to represent leading someone astray.
+The idiom does not literally involve a garden path but uses it metaphorically to represent leading someone astray.

 Origin: